c3d/xl/README.md

 Replace `"pi"` with the actual Internet name of your target machine.
 Then execute that little program with:

-    boss% eliot hello.eliot
+    boss% elfe hello.elfe

 Normally, the console output on `pi` should now look like this:

-    pi% eliot -l
+    pi% elfe -l
     Hello World

-What happens behind the scene is that ELIoT on `boss` sent the program given as an argument to `tell` to the machine named `pi` (which must be running an ELIoT in listen mode, i.e. have `eliot -l` running).
+What happens behind the scene is that Elfe on `boss` sent the program given as an argument to `tell` to the machine named `pi` (which must be running an Elfe in listen mode, i.e. have `elfe -l` running).
 Then, that program executes on the slave.
 The `tell` command is totally asynchronous, it does not wait for completion on the target.